ArashAh/version_control_workshop/part-4.md

     ❓5.
 Is it a good practice to merge from main to your branch?
 Why?

 9. **Further Update, commit and push to branch:**
-    - Open `demo.txt` and add: “Input 5 to collab-br by collaborator, development continues after integrating latest version of main, then it will merged to main”
+    - Open `demo.txt` and add: "Input 5 to collab-br by collaborator, development continues after integrating latest version of main, then it will be merged to main"
     - Add and commit:
     ```bash
     git add .
     git commit -m "commit 5 to collab-br by collaborator"
     ```
 10. **Switch to main and get the latest updates:**
-    ``` bash
+    ```bash
     git switch main
     git fetch
     git status
     ```
     ❓6.
-Is it a safe to merge to main now?
-After you updated collab-br again?
+Is it safe to merge to main now, after you updated collab-br again?

 11. **Merge collab-br into main:**
     ```bash
     git merge collab-br
     ```
     ❓7.
-Is there any conflict? why or why not?
+Is there any conflict?
+Why or why not?

     ❓8.
 What happens if main branch is shared or owned by others?
-Is there any better practice?
+Is there a better practice?

     ```bash
     git push
     ```
     ❓9.
-Didn't you need to add and commit after merge this time? why not?
+Didn't you need to add and commit after merge this time?
+Why not?

 ---